6.4 Subsequent Measurement

 6.4.2.2.2 Including Servicing Liabilities in a Stratum of Servicing Assets

-assets that is being evaluated for impairment under the amortization
+stratum of servicing assets that is being evaluated for impairment under

-method.
-Rather, the assessment of servicing liabilities for increased
+the amortization method.
+Rather, the assessment of servicing liabilities

-obligation is separate from the determination of the impairment of
+for increased obligation is separate from the determination of the

-evaluation and measurement of servicing assets and states that servicing
+subsequent evaluation and measurement of servicing assets and states

-stratified and therefore should not be included in a stratum of
+liabilities are not stratified and therefore should not be included in a

-servicing assets.
-A servicing asset that becomes a servicing liability
+stratum of servicing assets.
+A servicing asset that becomes a servicing

 6.4.2.2.3 Servicing Rights That Become Servicing Liabilities